DebianDog/MakeLive/README-Stretch.md

 chmod +x mklive-stretch
 ```

-The script does it all, except during run, 3 times user input is required:
+The script does it **all**, except during run, 3 times user input is required:
 Choose keyboard-layout, set the 'root' passwd and choose for gzip or xz compression

 Run from a Debian based system 32-bit or 64-bit (will create i686 (32-bit) or x86_64 (64-bit) live system accordingly to the architecture of the OS you are running from)